haywood/stereo/doc/ideas.md

 # Ideas

-## Code editor for pipe

-_Now a work in progress_

-- syntax highlighting mostly working
-- autocomplete started in a branch

 ## Redo color

 Make it a single input similar to pipe with its own grammar.
 Have the user